notmarkmiranda/quartz_bjj/content/Transitions/Mount to High Mount.md

 Transitioning from [[Mount]] to [[High Mount]]
 # Summary
-Starting from mount, initiate a cross face to at least have the option to attack chokes, if they are being stubborn about protecting for chokes, this is a good transition.
-It is also generally better when mounting a larger opponent to not get bridged off of them.
-An important piece is using your forearms above their head in order to prevent them from following you as you move up their torso.
-You should also consider putting your feet on their hips to use it as leverage while holding them in place.
-Ideal positioning is to have their elbow above parallel to their shoulders.
-Gather their elbows as you make progress.

-# Summary
 The transition from mount to high mount can be used both offensively and defensively.
 It’s especially effective when the bottom player is focused on defending chokes, or when controlling a larger, more explosive opponent who may attempt to bridge.

 # Objectives